This page of dotCover options summarizes general settings of the dotCover environment.

 |Clear Caches|| Clears the cache of the current solution. |

-Normally, you do not need to clear solution cache, but some events (e.g. sudden power off or an upgrade that skips several versions) may corrupt the cache, and that's when you need to use this button.
+Normally, you do not need to clear solution cache, but some events (for example, sudden power off or an upgrade that skips several versions) may corrupt the cache, and that's when you need to use this button.
 Signals of corrupted cache may be a lot of unresolved code or absence of dotCover inspections in some files.

 After clearing the cache you need to reopen your solution and wait a little while dotCover rebuilds the cache.